nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 <box type="info" seamless>

 **Note:** Checked-in clients can be deleted via `del-client`, to facilitate quicker removal of clients who are no longer using the workshop's services.
+However, this action will also remove their checked-in status and any associated data.
+Use with caution.

 </box>